ibm-cloud-docs/vsrx/readiness_errors.md

 ## Error 1154
 {: #error-1154}

 Both vSRX cluster nodes are down.
-Start the vSRX node(s) and retry.
+Start the vSRX nodes and retry.

 ## Error 1155
 {: #error-1155}

-The vSRX configuration can not specify both a `service` and an `any-service` within the same `security-zone interface` stanza.
+The vSRX configuration cannot specify both a `service` and an `any-service` within the same `security-zone interface` stanza.
 Correct this configuration and retry.

 ## Error 1157
 {: #error-1157}

-vSRX ssl certificates included in stanzas, such as `set services ssl initiation`, `set services ssl termination`, and `set services ssl proxy` can not be migrated to the newly upgraded vSRX node.
+vSRX SSL certificates included in stanzas, such as `set services ssl initiation`, `set services ssl termination`, and `set services ssl proxy` cannot be migrated to the newly upgraded vSRX node.
 Remove these certificates from the vSRX configuration, retry, and re-import the certs after upgrade.

 ## Error 1158
 {: #error-1158}

 The vSRX security nat configuration includes an invalid network address range.
-Specify a valid network IP range using CIDR notation and retry.
+Specify a valid network IP range by using CIDR notation and retry.

 ## Error 1159
 {: #error-1159}

-The vSRX configuration includes a reference to an ssl certificate in the `system services rest https` config.
-Certs can not be migrated during an upgrade.
-Deactivate the reference using `deactivate system services rest https`, retry, and re-activate and re-import the certificate after the upgrade completes.
+The vSRX configuration includes a reference to an SSL certificate in the `system services rest https` config.
+Certs cannot be migrated during an upgrade.
+Deactivate the reference using `deactivate system services rest https`, retry, and reactivate and re-import the certificate after the upgrade completes.

 ## Error 1160
 {: #error-1160}